Tactile arrow

 It is important that the arrow points in the direction of travel on the crosswalk, as it indicates which crosswalk is controlled by that pushbutton.
 Tactile arrows provide general alignment information for all pedestrians.
 However, it is important to note that tactile arrows do not seem to enable the extremely accurate alignment required for blind and visually impaired pedestrians.
 To align the arrow properly, the installer needs to understand that pedestrians are expecting the arrow to be aligned toward the destination across the street.
 The purpose is not to point toward the beginning of the crosswalk, or the curb ramp location.
 Misalignment of the arrow may direct a blind pedestrian into the center of the intersection.

 For arrows on the face of the device, the alignment is determined by the installation of the pushbutton on the pole.
-Arrows on the top of the pushbutton housing are typically glued into place after the pushbutton is installed and their alignment can be adjusted separately from the pushbutton.

 When to use